sdaruwala/Medica/README.md

 ## Architecture

-The Medica project adopts a Clean Architecture approach, ensuring a clear separation of concerns and enabling high maintainability, scalability, and testability.
+The Medica project adopts a Clean Architecture approach using .NET 9, ensuring a clear separation of concerns and enabling high maintainability, scalability, and testability.
 The project is divided into the following layers:

 ### API Layer